“A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it

-I’ve had a unique privilege of leading high-performance distributed teams for more than ten years.
+I’ve had a unique privilege of leading high-performance distributed teams for more than several years.

 I was lucky to be on a team in an organization whose driving philosophy was “leverage the best talent in the world, from around the world.”

 By opening up the opportunity to distributed teams early on, we got a lot of practice and experience in creating high-performance remote teams.

 While on-site teams have the advantage of facetime and high-bandwidth communication, remote teams can have the advantage of focus and results, with fewer distractions and more discipline (if done well.)